mironovb/ChromoSim/README.md

 # ChromoSim

-1D ion-exchange chromatography column simulator (mechanistic; multi-species; gradient; FPLC-style outputs)
+1D ion-exchange chromatography column simulator (mechanistic model; multi-species; with gradient; FPLC-style outputs)

 **ChromoSim** simulates axial convection–dispersion with competitive Langmuir binding.
 Affinity can be constant (e.g., proteins) or mapped to a per-species property (e.g., surface potential) with salt-dependent screening.
 Outputs: breakthrough curves, in-column heatmaps, and an FPLC-style trace (mL / pseudo-mAU) with a %B overlay.